mendix/docs/ATS/Mendix+Appstore+Widgets+Actions/Checkbox+Set+Selector/Get+Checkbox+Set+Selector+Value(all).md

 title: "Get Checkbox Set Selector Value (all)"
 ---
 ## Description
-Returns the "select all" checkbox value.
+Returns the "select all" check box value.

 ## Supported Widgets
 + Checkbox Set Selector

 ## Usage
-Pass the name of the widget you want to get the select all checkbox value from.
+Pass the name of the widget you want to get the select all check box value from.

 ## Input Parameters